Club Atlético Colegiales (Argentina)

 Club Atlético Colegiales is an Argentine football club located in Florida Oeste, a district in Vicente López Partido.

-The squad has recently promoted to Primera Nacional, the second division of the Argentine football league system, after several seasons playing in Primera B Metropolitana.
+The team currently plays in Primera Nacional, the second division of the Argentine football league system, after several seasons playing in Primera B Metropolitana.

 History

 The beginning

 The club was founded on 1 April 1908, in Buenos Aires by a group of anarchists who discussed fighting for better conditions for the working class.
 That was the reason that originated its first name, "Club Atlético Libertarios Unidos", naming José Garrone as its first president.
 The colors adopted were red with a horizontal black stripe paying tribute to their anarchist ideology.

 Libertarios Unidos' first field was placed just beside the Defensores de Belgrano stadium, in the corner of Blandengues and Manzanares streets of Buenos Aires.
 Libertarios Unidos was soon forced to change its name, because the government had prohibited any anarchist expression (some sources state that it was the Police Chief Ramón Falcón himself who obliged them to change the name).
 So the club was renamed as Sportivo del Norte in 1919.